 Scrip is a very simple fundraiser: families buy scrip gift cards for common retailers (grocery stores, gas stations, restaurants, etc.), and a percentage of the cards’ value is donated to the school.
 For example, purchasing a $25 gift card for The Children’s Place (which offers a 13% rebate) raises $3.25 for WSP!
 These rebates add up very quickly—especially when many families participate.
-The school is currently raising matching funds for a grant for a facility master plan and hopes to raise $10,000 towards this goal during the 2015-16 school year using this program.
+The school is currently raising funds for scholarships and hopes to raise $5,000 towards this goal during the 2016-17 school year using this program.

 Read these stories from parents using the Scrip program